kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 Upon completion, the `request` argument provided to the callback function will be the source request with its response part filled (see [Request attributes]({{ site_base_path }}plugins-reference/plugins-context/constructors/#attributes)).

-#### Overload protection
+#### Overload Protection

-Kuzzle server nodes feature a configurable overload-protection mechanism.
-When asking Kuzzle to execute an API request, there are three possible outcomes:
+Kuzzle Backend has a configurable overload-protection mechanism.
+When a request is made to the Kuzzle Backend API, there are three possible outcomes:

-* Kuzzle has room for that request: it is executed immediately
+* Kuzzle Backend has room for that request and it is executed immediately
-* A lot of other requests are already running: it is delayed until time can be allocated to it
+* Other requests are already running and taking up resources, the new request is delayed until resources are freed
-* Kuzzle is overloaded: requests are rejected until room can be found again in the requests buffer
+* Kuzzle Backend is overloaded: requests are rejected until the request buffer is no longer at capacity

-Most of the time, plugins should go through that system when submitting requests.
-But some rare use cases require that requests must be executed within a predictible and constant delay, making this system impractical.
-For those cases, plugins can disable the overload protection mechanism for specific requests.
+In general, requests should be processed with the overload-protection enabled.
+However, in some cases you may want to ensure that a request is executed with a predictable and constant delay.
+For such cases, the overload protection mechanism can be disabled.

-Be warned though that it is advised to only disable this protection if necessary, and only for a small set of requests.
+We recommend that you only disable the overload protection when it is truly necessary and only for small sets of requests.
-If plugins have to handle rejected requests because Kuzzle gets overloaded, then disabling this protection to prevent such errors will only hide the problem instead of solving it.
-Instead, administrators are encouraged to either adjust the size of the request buffer in [Kuzzle's configuration]({{ site_base_path }}guide/essentials/configuration/), or to add more Kuzzle nodes to their infrastructure.
+If plugins have to handle rejected requests because Kuzzle Backend is overloaded, then disabling this protection to prevent these errors will only hide the problem instead of solving it.
+Instead, we encourage administrators to either adjust the size of the request buffer in [Kuzzle Backend's configuration]({{ site_base_path }}guide/essentials/configuration/), or to add more Kuzzle Backend nodes to their infrastructure.

 #### Example